How To Use

 3. Always stand your candle on a heatproof surface away from drafts, hanging fabrics, pets, children, and anything flammable.
 And be sensible, don’t leave a burning candle unattended.

 4. Keep your candles more than 1 inch apart while lit.

 5. When your candle is getting towards the bottom of the jar don’t allow it to burn all the way down to the base.

 But it can still be a useful companion – stand the jar with the last bit of wax in the bottom in some hot water until you can free it.
 Give the jar a good wash et voila!
 You now have a useful jar to put things in.

 Candles are a finely tuned combination of wax, fragrance, and essential oils, and as such can be rather sensitive to changes in heat and light.
 Keep your candles stored somewhere cool and dry away from glaring sunlight.
 If you plan on keeping your candle for a long time, we’d recommend storing it away in a cool cupboard.

 If your candle is out in the heat for a long time, you may see the wax looking a little ‘sweaty’.
 Its okay, this is normal when they get too warm and won’t effect how your candle performs.
 Simply blot the wax with a paper towel and you’re good to go.

-Equally, don't let your candles get too cold.
-If the poor thing has been out in the freezing cold for a long time, allow it to come up to room temperature before lighting it.
+Equally, don’t let your candles get too cold.
+If the poor thing has been out in the freezing cold for a long time you may see some very small cracks and crystals on the surface.
+Again, this is perfectly normal.
+All you need to do is allow the candle to come up to room temperature before lighting.